-NAME DATA TYPE DESCRIPTION CutType ? enumeration Type of cut or perforation used.
+NAME DATA TYPE DESCRIPTION CutPath?
+PDFPath Specification of a complex path.
+This MAY be an open path in the case of a single line.
+CutType ? enumeration Type of cut or perforation used.
 Allowed values are: Cut - Full cut.
 Perforate - Interrupted perforation that does not span the entire sheet.
 ShapeType enumeration Describes any precision cutting other than hole making.
 Allowed values are: Line - The coordinates specified in @CutBox specify the end points of a straight line.
 Path - Any irregular shape.
 Additional details SHOULD be provided in @CutPath or @ShapeTypeDetails.
 Rectangular - The coordinates specified in @CutBox specify the lower left and upper right coordinates of a rectangle.
 Round - Circular or elliptical shape depending on the aspect ratio of @CutBox.
 RoundedRectangle - Rectangle with rounded corners.
 The coordinates specified in @CutBox specify the outer bounds of the rectangle.
-ShapeTypeDetails? string A more specific, specialized or site-defined name for the shape of the ShapeCut .
+New in JDF 1.3 ShapeTypeDetails? string A more specific, specialized or site-defined name for the shape of the ShapeCut .